A Brief History of Breast Cancer

 Early notions about the cause

-Without the benefit of 21st century diagnostics, physicians and medical researchers throughout history posited the following theories regarding the cause of breast cancer: humoralism, divine punishment, lack of (or too much) sexual activity, physical injuries, fear of breast cancer.
+Without the benefit of 21st century diagnostics, physicians and medical researchers throughout history posited the following theories regarding the possible causes of breast cancer: humoralism, divine punishment, lack of (or too much) sexual activity, physical injuries, fear of breast cancer.

 Cases of breast cancer in ancient times were often attributed to what Hippocrates called “the wandering womb.”
 This particular explanation hinged on the belief that a woman’s uterus could move throughout the body leaving health problems of every kind in its wake.

-It was not until the 19th century, when improvements in sanitation and disease control dramatically increased the average lifespan of women, that breast cancer became a common disease that demanded serious attention from the medical community.
+It was not until the 19th century, when improvements in sanitation and disease control dramatically increased the average lifespan of women, that breast cancer demanded serious attention from the medical community.

 The first mastectomy

 Surgeon William Stewart Halsted began performing and perfecting mastectomies around 1882.
-Halsted’s mastectomies were invasive, requiring the removal of both breasts, lymph nodes and underlying muscle.
-The radical procedure was deemed necessary to prevent the cancer from recurring, but often left its patients with long-term pain and disability.
+Halsted’s mastectomies were invasive, requiring the removal of both breasts, lymph nodes, and underlying muscle.
+The radical procedure was deemed necessary to prevent the cancer from recurring, but often left patients with long-term pain and disability.

 Better surgery, better outcomes

-By the 1970s, researchers began to develop the lumpectomy-a more limited surgical option that removes only the cancerous tumor and any surrounding tissue affected by the tumor.
+By the 1970s, researchers began to develop the lumpectomy, a less invasive surgical option that removes only the cancerous tumor and any surrounding tissue affected by the tumor.
 By 1985, research found that a lumpectomy followed by radiation treatment gave women a chance of survival equal to the considerably more invasive mastectomy.

 Chemotherapy and radiation